MikeCalabro/MLB-strikeouts-2020/README.md

 # Important Files

-journey_to_insight.html - displays my process of looking through the data looking for trends.
+journey_to_insight.Rmd - displays my process of looking through the data looking for trends.

-(tba) useful_charts.pdf - will cleanly display the most notable charts I created in journey_to_insight
+(tba) useful_charts.Rmd - will cleanly display the most notable charts I created in journey_to_insight

 # What Data?